beyerleinf/node-arm-template-builder/README.md

 ## Why?

-Maintaining large Azure Reasoure Manager (**ARM**) Templates can be cumbersome for large projects and tools like [Pulumi](https://www.pulumi.com/) may not be an option for some.
-This library aims to make managing ARM Templates easier by closing the gap to "true" Infrstructure as Code.
+Maintaining large Azure Resource Manager (**ARM**) Templates can be cumbersome for large projects and tools like [Pulumi](https://www.pulumi.com/) may not be an option for some.
+This library aims to make managing ARM Templates easier by closing the gap to "true" Infrastructure as Code.

 ## Getting started